 The band’s swan song, the A Touch of the Burning Red Sunset demo, is precisely as Ekeroth describes, a swamp of primal riffing with icy tremelo-picked leads and the occasional red hot lick for great effect.
 Afterwards, members ventured out into myriad other deathly groups, including Skitsystem, Third Storm, Embalmed, Firespawn, Defleshed, Dark Funeral, and Usurpress.

-Last year, our friends at Dark Descent Records released the Burial Dimensions compilation, which includes all the band’s demos as well as an unreleased debut album from 1994!
+A couple years back, our friends at Dark Descent Records released the Burial Dimensions compilation, which includes all the band’s demos as well as an unreleased debut album from 1994!
 So seek out the compilation, and here enjoy the band’s final demo in all of it’s blackened glory!